NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Experiment Results

 \subsection{Statistical Artefacts}

-We generated a baseline with BERT-base, using only the statements, removing any access to evidence or context from the CTRs.
-BERT-base achieved a maximum F1 score of 0.626 and an accuracy of 0.606 on the test set.
-This is a significantly higher F1 score than on the Task 1 baseline.
+We test BERT-base, using only the statements, removing any access to the CTRs.
+BERT-base achieved a maximum F1 score of 0.626 and an accuracy of 0.606 on the test set, a significantly higher F1 score than the BERT-base Task 1 baseline (0.528).
 Additionally, we observed above-random accuracy (0.5) with several model checkpoints.
-This indicates that the evaluated models might exclusively rely on the presence of superficial statistical artefacts without learning the underlying rules of the tasks.
+This indicates that the evaluated models exclusively rely on the presence of superficial statistical artefacts without learning the underlying rules of the tasks.
 Lexical and syntactic patterns such as token distributions, statement lengths, and discriminative conditions that are disproportionately associated with a particular class of a dataset can superficially inflate model performance \cite{herlihy2021mednli}.
-These statistical artifacts are typically introduced during the annotation \cite{gururangan2018annotation} and allow statement-only classifiers to achieve significantly above-random results \cite{poliak2018hypothesis, tsuchiya2018performance}.
+These statistical artefacts are typically introduced during the annotation \cite{gururangan2018annotation} and allow statement-only classifiers to achieve significantly above-random results \cite{poliak2018hypothesis, tsuchiya2018performance}.
 We support the statement-only baseline with qualitative analysis of the dataset.
 We found that there was no significant difference between the sentence length distributions of the two classes.
-Additionally, we find a 100\% overlap in the 15 most common tokens between the two classes in the training set, and 93\% overlap in the test set.
+Additionally, we find a 100\% overlap in the 15 most common tokens between the two classes in the training set and 93\% overlap in the test set.
 However, several individual tokens were not evenly distributed across classes in the test set.
 In particular the distributions of \textit{not, more, group, and cohort}.
-But these uneven distributions were not present, if not completely reversed in the training set.
-Therefore these do not entirely explain the above random accuracy observed.
+However, these uneven distributions were not present, if not completely reversed in the training set.
+Therefore these do not entirely explain the above random accuracy.

+We conducted an in-depth investigation into potential artefacts and biases throughout our experiments, yielding no definitive evidence of substantial statistical biases.
+Specifically, the statement-only baseline attains an F1 score of 0.626, notably below the majority class baseline, which is 0.66 F1.
+Given that the entailment task involves binary classification and acknowledging that existing models have a propensity for identifying spurious correlations in data, it can be concluded that the dataset contains minimal such artefacts.